fako1024/btscale/README.md

 This package allows to extract structured data from bluetooth-based remote scales and provides a management interface to control said devices.
 Usage is fairly trivial (see examples directory for a simple console logger implementation and a tool for controlling basic functions).

-**NOTE: This package is currently work in progress.
-Interfaces and implementation are subject to change.**

 ## Features
 - Control of basic settings (via multiple interfaces)
   - Status